dapplets/dapplet-docs/docs/ex08-site-adapter.md

 Add buttons to search results and top navigation bar in `/dapplet-feature/src/index.ts`.

-Implement an alert that should be triggered when you click the search results button.
+Implement an alert that would be triggered when you click the search results button.
 The alert should contain the **title**, the **link** to the source and a **short description** of the found fragment from the element.